lley154/bitcoin-taproot/README.md

 Connect and log into the docker Ubuntu 24.10 Linux container with the user created in [Docker Setup](https://github.com/lley154/docker-setup).

 ### Download and run a Bitcoin Testnet node
-On the Host machine (not the docker instance)
+On the Host machine (not the docker instance).
+Warning: these are very large files.
 ```
 $ sudo apt update
 $ sudo apt-get install lz4